Current density distribution for the quantum Hall effect: Screening Theory

 Exposing a 2DES to a high perpendicular magnetic field leads to the collaps of the density of states (DOS) into discrete LLs, the physical cause of the QHE.
 The Landauer-Büttiker picture of the QHE \cite{Buettiker1986,Buettiker1988}, neglects the Coulomb interaction between charge carriers.
 However, the energy gap between LLs would then lead to displacements of the electrons causing high local charges \cite{Chklovskii1992}.
 The screening theory fixes this problem by taking into account the direct Coulomb interaction between carriers \cite{Chklovskii1992,Chklovskii1993a,Fogler1994,Lier1994,Siddiki2003,Siddiki2004,Gerhardts2008}.
 This way, it accounts for the tendency of the carriers to minimize the free energy by redistribution (thereby avoiding high local charges) \cite{Chklovskii1992}.
 Nevertheless, in some regions of the 2DES, all LLs still end up to be either completely filled or empty, such that a local energy gap,

-remains, where $g$ is the Landee g-factor, \mB\ the Bohr magneton, $\nu$ the filling factor and \omegac\ the cyclotron frequency.
-For $\kb T\ll\Delta E$ and low enough disorder, this gap locally suppresses scattering of electrons because of a lack of accessible unoccupied states.
+remains, where $g$ is the Landee g-factor and \mB\ the Bohr magneton.
+For $\kb T\ll\Delta E_\nu$ and low enough disorder, this gap locally suppresses scattering of electrons because of a lack of accessible unoccupied states.
 In a sense, the electrons behave like an incompressible liquid in these regions, which are therefore called incompressible strips (ICSs).
-The screening theory proposes a fragmentation of the Hall bar in compressible perfectly screened regions, separated by the unscreened ICSs \cite{Siddiki2003,Siddiki2004,Gerhardts2008}.
-Inside a compressible region, one partly filled LL is pinned to the locally constant chemical potential $\mu(y)$, hence the energies of all LLs, $\ve_\nu$, are constant.
-Consequently, inside the unscreened ICSs, $\mu(y)$ and $\ve_\nu(y)$ vary by the amount of the energy gap.
+These are the regions of suppressed scattering already mentioned in \sect{sec:introduction}.
+In more detail, the screening theory proposes a fragmentation of the Hall bar in compressible perfectly screened regions, separated by the unscreened ICSs \cite{Siddiki2003,Siddiki2004,Gerhardts2008}.
+Inside a compressible region, one partly filled LL is pinned to the locally constant chemical potential $\mu(y)$, hence the energies of all LLs, $\ve_\nu$, are also constant.
+Consequently, inside the unscreened ICSs, both, $\mu(y)$ and $\ve_\nu(y)$ vary, while the filling factor is constant.